mesloubi2021/nixpkgs/CONTRIBUTING.md

 # Contributing to Nixpkgs

-This document is for people wanting to contribute to the implementation of Nixpkgs.
-This involves interacting with implementation changes that are proposed using [GitHub](https://github.com/) [pull requests](https://docs.github.com/pull-requests) to the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository (which you're in right now).
+This document is for people wanting to contribute to the implementation of Nixpkgs This involves interacting with implementation changes that are proposed using [GitHub](https://github.com/) [pull requests](https://docs.github.com/pull-requests) to the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository (which you're in right now).

 As such, a GitHub account is recommended, which you can sign up for [here](https://github.com/signup).